Polish Library in Paris

 The Polish Library in Paris (Bibliothèque Polonaise de Paris, Biblioteka Polska w Paryżu) is a Polish cultural centre of national importance and is closely associated both with the historic Great Emigration of the Polish élite to Paris in the 19th-century and the formation in 1832 of the Literary Society (Towarzystwo Literackie), later the Historical and Literary Society.

-The Library was founded in 1838 by Adam Jerzy Czartoryski, Julian Ursyn Niemcewicz and Karol Sienkiewicz, among others.
-Its first task was to safeguard all surviving books, documents, archives and treasures of national significance.
-It has become a historical and documentary resource open for the use of Poles and other researchers and visitors.
-The Library houses three museums related to significant Polish artists: the Salon Frédéric Chopin, the Adam Mickiewicz Museum and the Bolesław Biegas Art collection.
-UNESCO's Memory of the World Register rates it as an institution unique of its kind.
+The Library was founded in 1838 by Adam Jerzy Czartoryski, Julian Ursyn Niemcewicz, Karol Sienkiewicz, and others.
+Its first task was to safeguard all surviving books, documents, archives, and treasures of national importance to Poland.
+It has become a historical and documentary resource open for use by Poles and other researchers and visitors.

+The Library houses three museums related to significant Polish artists: the Salon Frédéric Chopin, the Adam Mickiewicz Museum, and the Bolesław Biegas Art collection.
+UNESCO's Memory of the World Register rates it an institution unique of its kind.